- Alabama - Old Flame

 They changed their name to Wildcountry in 1972, adding drummer Bennet Vartanian to the lineup.
 The following year, they made the decision to become professional musicians, quitting their jobs and playing a number of bars in the Southeast.

-When GRT declared bankruptcy a year after the release of "I Wanna Be With You Tonight," the bandmembers discovered that they were forbidden from recording with another label because of a hidden clause in their contract.
-For two years, Alabama raised money to buy out its contract.
+When GRT declared bankruptcy a year after the release of "I Wanna Be with You Tonight," the bandmembers discovered that they were forbidden from recording with another label because of a hidden clause in their contract.
+For two years, Alabama raised money to buy out their contract.

 In 1979, the group was finally able to begin recording again.
 That same year, Scott left the band.

 Scott was replaced by Mark Herndon, a former rock drummer who helped give Alabama their signature sound.
 Later in 1979, Alabama self-recorded and released an album, hiring an independent record promoter to help get radio play for the single "I Wanna Come Over."
 The band also sent hundreds of hand-written letters to program directors and DJs across the country.
 "I Wanna Come Over" gained the attention of MDJ Records, a small label based in Dallas.

 MDJ released the single, and it reached number 33 on the charts.
 In 1980, MDJ released "My Home's in Alabama," which made it into the Top 20.